hashicorp/terraform-provider-azurerm/website/docs/r/automanage_configuration.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the automanage ConfigurationProfile.
+* `create` - (Defaults to 30 minutes) Used when creating the Automanage Configuration.
-* `read` - (Defaults to 5 minutes) Used when retrieving the automanage ConfigurationProfile.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Automanage Configuration.
-* `update` - (Defaults to 30 minutes) Used when updating the automanage ConfigurationProfile.
+* `update` - (Defaults to 30 minutes) Used when updating the Automanage Configuration.
-* `delete` - (Defaults to 30 minutes) Used when deleting the automanage ConfigurationProfile.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Automanage Configuration.

 ## Import

-automanage ConfigurationProfiles can be imported using the `resource id`, e.g.
+Automanage Configuration can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_automanage_configuration.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.Automanage/configurationProfiles/configurationProfile1